data-dot-all/dataall/pages/code.md

 **Pivot role policies**

 We want the dataallPivotRole to follow least-privilege permissions and have only those IAM statements that are needed to operate a certain configuration of data.all.
-Imagine that you disable the `Dashboards` module, in that case, the pivotRole should not have any Quicksight related permissions needed by Dashboards.
+Imagine that you disable the `dashboards` module, in that case, the pivotRole should not have any Quicksight related permissions needed by Dashboards.
 We achieve this modular definition of pivotRole policies by using the `PivotRoleStatementSet` class to define the policies needed by the pivotRole for a module.
 If the module is enabled, then the auto-created pivotRole is deployed with the additional PivotRoleStatementSet and viceversa.